abinit/abinit/doc/tutorial/compilation.md

 Since ABINIT is written in Fortran, we need a **recent** Fortran compiler that supports the **F2003 specifications** as well as a C compiler.
-At the time of writing ( |today| ), the C++ compiler is optional and required only for advanced features such as the interface with the TRIQS library that, however, is not discussed in this tutorial.
+At the time of writing ( |today| ), the C++ compiler is optional and required only for advanced features that are not treated in this tutorial.

 In what follows, we will be focusing on the GNU toolchain i.e. *gcc* for C and *gfortran* for Fortran.
 These "sequential" compilers are adequate if you don't need to compile parallel MPI applications.